What events are on at WWT in 2025?

 Spanning 26 hectares, WWT Arundel is part of the spectacular River Arun floodplain and is surrounded by ancient woodland.
 The site features ponds, lakes and reed beds, and is fed by springs from the nearby Chalky Downs.
 Visitors can view wildlife from seven hides, and level access is provided to all areas of the site.
 With two play areas and picnic sites, it’s an ideal place for families of all ages to visit.

-Bentley Wildlife Wood Carver Display
+Bentley Wildlife Wood Carver Displays, monthly

 WWT Caerlaverock, Dumfries and Galloway